 Going to the bathroom when nature calls can be a nuisance when we’re busy or nowhere near the facilities, but it’s important.
-You’ve likely heard the same advice from a doctor, or even friends and family, but do you really know what it’s all about?
+You have likely heard the same advice from a doctor, friends, and family, but do you really know what it’s all about?

 The harm of holding in your pee isn’t usually discussed, but let’s look at what exactly you’re doing to your body when you decide to skip the restroom.

-An average bladder can hold about 15 ounces of liquid – the eight glasses a day you’re supposed to drink is about 64 ounces.
-Although there is not much research with regards to how long a person should hold their urine in for, it has been estimated that it can vary between three to six hours.
+An average bladder can hold about 15 ounces of liquid – the eight glasses you’re supposed to drink is about 64 ounces a day.
+Although there’s not much research with regards to how long a person should hold their urine in for, it has been estimated that it can vary between three to six hours.
 The time frame is dependent on how much liquid you’re consuming and how functional your bladder is.

 Other issues concerning the bladder are urinary incontinence and an overactive bladder, which makes you feel you need to go often and urgently.
-The Center for Disease Control and Prevention (CDC) estimates about 50 percent of Americans over 65 have some trouble with incontinence, and 33 million Americans have been diagnosed with overactive bladder.
+The Centers for Disease Control and Prevention (CDC) estimates that about 50 percent of Americans over 65 have trouble with incontinence, and 33 million Americans have been diagnosed with overactive bladder.

 In fact, as Nursing magazine reports, 30 to 40 percent of seniors don’t exhibit typical symptoms of a UTI because of aging, so the condition is misdiagnosed.
 If a senior starts to exhibit changes in their cognitive thinking, doctors should also be looking for symptoms associated with a UTI.

-Another concern is for those who claim they don’t need to go, or rarely go, throughout the day.
-This could mean dehydration, and a lack fluid in the body is just as harmful as holding in a full bladder.
+Another concern is for those who claim they do not need to go, or rarely go, throughout the day.
+This could mean dehydration, and a lack of fluid in the body is just as harmful as holding in a full bladder.
 Aim for drinking about eight glasses a day for bladder health.

-It’s not just fluid that gets released with urination.
+It is not just fluid that gets released with urination.
 Dead blood cells, chemicals, and what you ingest also get released when you pee.
-So consider your restroom break a way for your body to cleanse itself of toxins and excess chemicals you don’t need.
-When you stay hydrated, your body can flush out these chemicals much easier than when you’re dehydrated.
+So, consider your restroom break a way for your body to cleanse itself of toxins and excess chemicals you don’t need.
+When you stay hydrated, your body can flush out these chemicals much easier than when you are dehydrated.